kinetic-apps/dark-distro/SETUP.md

-# Setup Guide for Dark Distro
+# Setup Guide for SPECTRE

 ## Prerequisites